youmi-lausanne/git_bash_workshop-2021-01-14-21_empa_eawag/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-venue: "Eawag"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Eawag and EMPA"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "Eawag Room : FC-C24"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Eawag Room : FC-C24 EMPA Room : TBD"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "ch"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "eng"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latitude: "47.405006"     # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "8.610376"    # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Feb 26, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Feb 26, 2020 and March 20, 020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:30 am - 5:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-02-26      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-02-26        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02